phisn/ratable/DOC.md

 - Case two 'The client did make actions and sent successfully a new merged delta': The client now removes all deltas with a tag equal to or below the response tag.
 The server will get duplicate tags but this will not cause not any issues because the handling is idempotent.

 - Case three 'The client did make actions and failed to send a new merged delta': The client now removes all deltas with a tag equal to or below the response tag and will resend the remaining deltas in future.

+# Deployment
+For easier deployment of the azure resources, we use a infrastructure as a code tool terraform.
+The creation and update of infrastructure itself has to be created manually.
+The deployment of the application is done by github actions.
+After every push to the master branch, the application is directly deployed to the azure.

+# Azure functions
+## Binding with scala
+Because WebPubSubs are currently not supported in typescript nor java, we have to use the javascript azure functions.
+The scala backend is compiled into a single lib.js, that is accessed and called by each azure function.

+# Testing
+The application has unit tests for core services and an test for each usecase.
+Because Scala 3 does not currently have an mocking framework, every service has a custom mock implementation.

+# Communication and persistence
+All deltas are first converted to json for further use.
+For persisting on the client they are simply stored in localstorage.
+For communication with the azure function we have decided to use protobuf because often messages contain other messages.
+For example a server message would contain a delta message which would contain a json delta.
+This or even deeper nesting would result in a lot of overhead when using json.
+Protobuf is a binary format which is much more efficient and has native support for these types of oneof relationships (ex. server message contains oneof type of a message).